naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 none

 == Changelog ==

+= 1.0.6 =
+* Stripe checkout shortcode now accepts a success_url parameter that can be used to override the default Return URL specified in the settings.

 = 1.0.5 =
 * Fixed this intermittent issue: if there are several buttons on the same page the charge would apply with the highest amount regardless of which button was clicked.